EduID-Mobile/Architecture-and-Requirements/01-use-cases.md

 This problem does not exist for user-agent-based applications as they cannot manipulate the behaviour of the underpinning user-agent, whereas native applications typically run with the same or higher privileges than the authorizing user-agent.

-This problem is relatively small in centralised federations with very few (e.g. one) authorization services that connect to many resource services.
-In such environments the authorizing party plays a central role for managing access of native applications to resource services.
-This is not the case in distributed federations with many resource and many authorization services because there is a central control instance missing.
+This problem is relatively small in centralised federations with very few (e.g. one) authorization services that connect to many resource services, while the access to these services are managed via the authorization service.
+In such environments the authorizing party plays a central role for managing access of applications and actors to resource services.
+This is not the case in distributed federations with many resource and many authorization services because access control is not and often cannot get centralized.

 The examples of the OAuth2 specification implicitly assume that all parties are known to each other prior to the actual authorization process.
 In the examples of OAuth2 a client "knows" the authorization endpoint either through configuration or by asking users for their authorization endpoint.
 In distributed federations configuring authorization services with each app is highly inefficient and not flexible.
 The remaining alternative that balances flexibility within the envisioned OAuth2 protocol would be to request authorization endpoints.
 However, this exposes security-relevant infrastructure to third parties.